rale2k/mb-tracker/README.md

 The Grafana dashboard uses `VINCODE` as the VIN placeholder.
 Which should be replaced.

+Be wary of rate limits - Daimler can (temporarily) block your account quickly.

 ## Monitor

 Build and run the monitor from the repository root: